Tambourine Bay Park to Warraroon Reserve Walk

 Tambourine Bay

-This small bay is located between the suburbs of Riverview (west) and Longueville (east).
-Tambourine Bay, with the creek that flows into it, is a northern tributary of the Lane Cove River.
+This small bay lies between the suburbs of Riverview (to the west) and Longueville (to the east).
+Tambourine Bay, along with the creek that flows into it, forms a northern tributary of the Lane Cove River.

 3. Warraroon Reserve

-From the bay, the trail heads into the beautiful scenery of Warraroon Reserve, surrounded by mangroves, tall trees, rock formations, and lots of wildlife.
+From the bay, the trail winds into the scenic Warraroon Reserve, surrounded by mangroves, tall trees, rock formations, and abundant wildlife.

 Warraroon Reserve